Guide to Visiting Taipei, Taiwan for the First Time

 Hotel Papa Whale Exterior

 Don’t let the weird name of this hotel fool you.
 I’ve stayed in Hotel Papa Whale more than a few times.
 It’s one of the newest and most affordable mid range hotels in Ximending District.
 The rooms are spacious and clean.
-There’s a unique industrial factory look and design unlike a conventional hotel.
+There’s a unique industrial factory look and design, unlike a conventional hotel.

 Here’s an in depth review of Hotel Papa Whale on my most recent stay in Taipei.
-This is one of the best hotels I’ve ever stayed in Ximending District.
+This is one of the best hotels I’ve ever stayed in the Ximending District.

 Hotel Papa Whale: Check Rates